24 Hours in Las Vegas, Nevada with Kids, a Family Friendly Itinerary!

 Buffet at the MGM Grand hotel

 If you are looking for a variety of food that will satisfy all the kids, then you need to check out a Las Vegas buffet.
 The food options are endless, and you are sure to find something that everyone will eat.
-There are multiple buffets throughout the Las Vegas hotels, but we chose the one at the MGM Grand Hotel.
+There are multiple buffets throughout the Las Vegas hotels, but we chose the one at the MGM Grand Hotel buffet.
 Our service has always been good at this buffet.

 Hours of buffet: They are open from 8am - 3pm, so get there early.
 There is always a huge line to get into the buffet so plan accordingly.
+They are closed Wednesday and Thursday.

-Cost: Price is $31.99 per adult and $17.99 for kids aged 5-11 Monday to Thursday and $37.99 Friday to Sunday for adults and $18.99 for kids 5-11.
-Kids under 5 eat free.
-(2024 prices).
+Cost: Price is $32.99 per adult ($17.99 for kids aged 5-11) Monday to Thursday, $38.99 Friday, and$43.99 Saturday and Sunday (kids 5-11.
+Kids under 5 eat free).
+(2025 prices).
 No reservations required.
+You may have to ask for kid prices if they don’t automatically apply them.

 Eiffel Tower